kimias21/book-conservation-bi/data/raw/DATA_PROVENANCE.md

 ## Objective

-Construct a coherent dataset for analysing **conservation state of ancient books** as a function of environment, materials, storage location, and century of production — as required by the course project brief.
+Construct a coherent dataset for analysing **conservation state of ancient books** as a function of environment, materials, storage location, and century of production

 ## Sources and rationale